Herambjadhav/usc-courses-slash-command/README.md

-# Giphy Slash Command for Mixmax
+# USC Courses Slash Command for Mixmax

-This is an open source Mixmax Slash Command.
-See <http://developer.mixmax.com/docs/overview-slash-commands#tutorial-building-mygiphy> for more information about how to use this example code in Mixmax.
+Sample slash command for Mixmax to list courses available in USC.
+It reads course data from a static json file.

 ## Running locally